spuddermax/linux-volume-osd/README.md

 - Simple HTML and CSS styling for ease of customization.
 - Uses a persistent server to update content smoothly.
 - Persists across all Workspace, and appears on the screen where the mouse cursor resides.
-- Designed for Linux and integrated with Pipewire.
+- Designed for Linux and integrated with PulseAudio/Pipewire.
 - Tested to run successfully in Mint 22 MATE and Mint 22.1 Cinnamon.

 ## Installation Requirements